Sunday, March 28, 2010

 Sunday, March 21, 2010

-“Frankie and Johnny were lovers,” true enough, but his name was Allen, not Johnny.
-“He was her man, but he done her wrong.”
-More accurately, Frankie Baker was Allen Britt’s woman, but yes, he done her wrong.
+“Frankie and Johnny were lovers” – true, they were lovers, but his name was Allen, not Johnny.
+“He was her man, but he done her wrong.”— more accurately, Frankie Baker was Allen Britt’s woman, but yes, he done her wrong.
 He was her pimp and he abused her.
 Frankie caught Allen cheating with Alice Pryar and on October 16, 1899 she shot him – not in a public saloon, but in the bedroom of her St. Louis apartment.
 They quarreled about Alice Pryar and when he attacked her with a knife, she pulled a pistol from under her pillow.
 By that evening a local songwriter had composed a ballad that would immortalize the story of Frankie and Al Britt, and provide the framework for a century of misinformation.

 Saturday, March 13, 2010

 Called “The Pedestrian” by one Boston newspaper, Dr. George Parkman was famous for his regular daily walks through town to collect rent and loan payments.
 He did not even own a horse, though he could have easily afforded one, coming from one of the richest families in Boston.
 His habits were so regular that when he failed to meet his wife for lunch November 23, 1849, it was impossible to imagine anything but foul play.
 Equally impossible to imagine was that the perpetrator was someone from his own social class.
 When his killer was found to be a former Harvard classmate and current Harvard professor, it became a society crime with a public following to rival America’s greatest celebrity murders.